 To Schedule an Appointment

 Please call (717) 764-6109 ext.
 125 to schedule an appointment or fill out our online form to provide more information and we’ll contact you to setup an appointment.
 Appointments must be pre-paid.
-We operate Monday, Tuesday, Wednesday, Thursday and Friday.
-Cats and dogs are brought to the shelter between 8:00am and 9:00am.
+We operate Monday through Friday.
+Check-in is at 7:00am to 7:30am for owned dogs, 7:30am to 8:00am for owned cats, and 8:00am to 8:30am for feral cats.
+This time is for feral drop off and pick up.
+(Your appointment may need to be rescheduled if you arrive later than 8:30am.)
 The clinic entrance is on the north side of the main entrance to the YCSPCA shelter.
 Convenient parking is available on the north side near the clinic entrance.
 Weather permitting, please leave your pet in your car and check in with the staff before bringing your pet into the lobby.
 During check-in, there are some procedures to review and payment for any additional services must be made using cash, check or credit card.

 To have your questions answered, please call (717) 764-6109 ext.
 140 to speak with the clinic staff.
-Office hours are Monday, Tuesday, Wednesday, Thursday and Friday from 8:00am to 5:00pm.
+Office hours are Monday through Friday from 7:00am to 4:30pm.
 If no one is available to take your call, please leave a message.
 All phone calls are returned the same day.
 Customers are also welcome to visit the clinic during regular hours and our staff will assist you.

 You will receive written and verbal post-surgical care instructions, and most animals will recover quickly with no problems.
 However, if your pet experiences any complications, please bring your pet back for a recheck or call (717) 764-6109 ext.
-140. You do not need an appointment for a recheck and we are available Monday, Tuesday, Wednesday, Thursday and Friday from 9:00am to 4:00pm for walk-ins.
+140. You do not need an appointment for a recheck or incision check and we are available Monday through Friday from 9:00am to 2:00pm for walk-ins.

 The cost of spay/neuter surgery varies depending on animal, size and procedure: